August 26th 2021

 - How long is the pre-approved rate guaranteed?

-- If interest rates fluctuate, does the pre-approved rate change?
+- If interest rates fluctuate, does the pre-approval rate change?

 - Can the pre-approval be extended?